Bill Gates Calls For Taxing The Wealthy: ‘The Rich Should Pay More’

 Billionaire and Microsoft founder Bill Gates wrote a blog post on New Year’s Eve in which he reflects on 2019 and expresses his apparent desire for higher taxes on the rich.

 Gates touched on the time he spent traveling during 2019 as well as his awareness of the “gross inequities” that lie between the “lucky” and “unlucky.”
-He continued to touch on the taxation system in the United States, which he notes is “one of the most important debates” taking place in the country, likely referring the Democratic presidential candidates like Bernie Sanders and Elizabeth Warren that are taking aim at the wealthy.
+He continued to touch on the taxation system in the United States, which he notes is “one of the most important debates” taking place in the country, likely referring to Democratic presidential candidates like Bernie Sanders and Elizabeth Warren that are taking aim at the wealthy.

 The investor notes the growing wealth gap that has become “much greater” than it was 50 years ago and suggested that some are “disproportionately rewarded” for their work.
 In contrast, Gates notes that people who “work just as hard” have trouble affording basic necessities.